-In Woody Allen’s 2011 Midnight in Paris, Owen Wilson plays a nostalgic screenwriter who somehow finds himself transported back in time to 1920s Paris… a time period which Owen’s character, Gil Pender, deems a “golden age of thinking.”
-Within his time traveling, Gil is introduced to the important literary, musical, and artistic players of the City of Love.
+In Woody Allen’s 2011 film, Midnight in Paris, Owen Wilson plays a nostalgic screenwriter who somehow finds himself transported back in time to 1920s Paris… A time period which Wilson’s character, Gil Pender, deems a “golden age of thinking.”
+Within his time traveling, Gil is introduced to the important writers, musicians, and artists of the City of Love.

 Among the greats that we have come to know and love, are the Fitzgeralds, both F. Scott and Zelda, Hemingway, Gertrude Stein, Dali, and Picasso.
 The air of these characters’ portrayal is what drives the movie as whimsical yet historical.
-Let’s start with artists from 1920s.
+Let’s start with artists in Midnight in Paris from the 1920s.

-Midnight in Paris, 1920s: Adrian Brody’s depiction of the surrealist artist is entertaining.
-Lest we forget the line, “I see…a rhinoceros!”
-Allen’s direction and Brody’s depiction of the eccentric man allowed for an over the top representation, and it is safe to say that had they reigned themselves in too tightly, this particular character could have fallen flat.
+Adrien Brody’s depiction of the Surrealist artist is entertaining.
+Lest we forget the line, “I see…a rhinoceros!”, Allen’s direction and Brody’s depiction of the eccentric man allowed for an over-the-top representation, and it is safe to say that if they had reigned themselves in too tightly, this particular character could have fallen flat.

-Real life: Adrian Brody locked in those crazy eyes!
-Dali was a man known for his crazy antics and personality.
-His art was larger than life, filled with imagination, and odd themes…melting clocks, deserts, and overall psychoanalytical themes.
+Adrien Brody locked in those crazy eyes!
+Salvador Dali was a man known for his crazy antics and personality.
+His art was larger than life, filled with imagination and odd themes… Melting clocks, deserts, and overall psychoanalytical themes.
 His works are as theatrical as he was in real life!

-Midnight in Paris, 1920s: In the film, Matisse is portrayed by French actor, Yves-Antione Spoto.
-His role in the film is rather a marginal one.
+In the film, Henri Matisse is portrayed by French actor Yves-Antione Spoto.
+His role in the film is a rather marginal one.

-Real life: Picasso and Matisse first met already in April 1906 and became lifelong friends (and rivals).
+Picasso and Matisse first met in April 1906 and became lifelong friends (and rivals).
 They were first brought together at the Paris salon of Gertrude Stein with her companion Alice B. Toklas.
 While numerous artists visiting the Stein salon were not represented among the paintings on the walls at 27 rue de Fleurus, there were plenty of Matisse.
-He was in that time already a renown master instructing young artists at the Académie Matisse.
+He was in that time already a renowned master, instructing young artists at the Académie Matisse.
 However, he moved away from Paris in 1917 so maybe in the film, he is portrayed just visiting the City of Lights and old friends…

-Midnight in Paris, 1920s: Tom Cordier’s scene in the film is short-lived but memorable.
-He is depicted as being serious and philosophical compared to Dali’s over the top attitude towards life with whom he shares a scene.
+Tom Cordier’s scene in the film is short-lived but memorable.
+He is depicted as being serious and philosophical, compared to Dali’s over-the-top attitude towards life, with whom he shares a scene.

-There are several artists that appear after Gil and Adriana experience another time jump… this time into the height of the Moulin Rouge in Paris in the 19th century, where they meet Henri de Toulouse-Lautrec, Edgar Degas, and Paul Gauguin.
-Let’s keep them for part II.
+There are several artists in Midnight in Paris that appear after Gil and Adriana experience another time jump… This time into the height of the Moulin Rouge in Paris in the 19th century, where they meet Henri de Toulouse-Lautrec, Edgar Degas, and Paul Gauguin.
+Let’s keep them for another article.